 Diffuse large B-cell lymphoma (DLBCL)

 Anaplastic large cell lymphoma (ALDL)

-Signs of childhood non-Hodgkin lymphoma may include breathing problems and swollen lymph nodes.
-These children may also exhibit symptoms of breathing difficulties, wheezing, coughing, swelling of the head, neck, upper body or arms, experience difficulties swallowing, have painless swelling of the lymph nodes in the neck, underarm, stomach or groin, experience unexplained weight loss, night sweats, and fever.
+Signs of childhood lymphoma may include breathing problems and swollen lymph nodes.
+These children may also exhibit symptoms of breathing difficulties; wheezing; coughing; swelling of the head, neck, upper body or arms; experience difficulties swallowing, have painless swelling of the lymph nodes in the neck, underarm, stomach or groin; experience unexplained weight loss, night sweats, and fever.

 DIAGNOSTIC TESTING, PHYSICAL FINDINGS, AND ICD-9-CM CODING

-Physical findings: Childhood NHL may cause many different signs and symptoms, depending on the location of the tumors.
-NHL that grows close to the surface of the body (sides of the neck, underarm area above the collarbone or in the groin area) may have enlarged nodes that are seen, or felt, as lumps under the skin.
+Physical findings: Childhood lymphoma may cause many different signs and symptoms, depending on the location of the tumors.
+Lymphoma that grows close to the surface of the body (sides of the neck, underarm area above the collarbone or in the groin area) may have enlarged nodes that are seen or felt as in lumps under the skin.
 Lymphoma that is in the abdomen area will cause it to become swollen and tender.
-NHL that starts in the thymus gland or lymph nodes of the chest or near the windpipe (trachea) may cause swelling and a bluish-red skin color.
+Lymphoma that starts in the thymus gland or lymph nodes of the chest or near the windpipe (trachea) may cause swelling and a bluish-red skin color.

 ICD-9: 200.2 (Burkitt lymphoma); 200.5 (Primary CNS lymphoma); 200.6 (Anaplastic large cell lymphoma); 200.7 (Large cell lymphoma); 202.0 (Follicular or lymphocytic lymphoma); 202.7 (Peripheral T-cell lymphoma); 202.8 (Malignant lymphoma NOS)